Badr1203/IOT-Attendance/README.md

 ### 2. Setup `.env` File (Flask + Python Server)

-Create a `.env` file in the root directory:
+Create a `.env` file in both flask_web and mqtt-listener directories or in root directory:

 ```ini
 MYSQL_HOST=localhost